1989–90 FA Cup: First round proper

-Teams from the Football League Third and Fourth Division entered in this round plus four non-league teams were given byes to this round: Telford United, Macclesfield Town, Kettering Town and Sutton United.
+The 48 teams from the Football League Third and Fourth Divisions entered in this round along with the 28 non-league clubs from the qualifying rounds and Telford United, Macclesfield Town, Kettering Town and Sutton United who were given byes.
 The first round of games was played over the weekend 17–19 November 1989, with a first round of replays being played on the 21st–22nd.
 The Bristol Rovers–Reading match went to a second replay, on the 27th.
+Billingham Synthonia and Tow Law Town, from the Northern League at Step 8 of English football, were the lowest-ranked teams in the round.

 Second round proper

 The second round of games was played on 9 December 1989, with the first round of replays being played on the 12th–13th.
 Two games went to second replays and one of these went to a third replay.
+The round featured two teams from Step 7 of the English football system: Whitley Bay from the Northern Premier League First Division, and Woking from the Isthmian League First Division.

 Third round proper

 Teams from the Football League First and Second Division entered in this round.
 The third round of games in the FA Cup was played over the weekend 6–7 January 1990, with the first set of replays being played on the 9th–10th.
-Two games went to second replays, which were completed the week after.
+Two games went to second replays, which were completed during the following week.
+Whitley Bay (Step 7) was again the lowest-ranked team in the draw, and they and Darlington were the last non-league clubs left in the competition.

 Fourth round proper

 The fourth round of games was played over the weekend 27–28 January 1990, with replays being played on the 30th–31st.
+Fourth Division sides Rochdale, Torquay United, Hereford United and Cambridge United were the lowest-ranked teams in the draw.

 Fifth round proper

 The fifth set of games was played over the weekend 17–18 February 1990, with a first round of replays being played on the 21st.
 Each of these finished in a draw, meaning a second round of replays had to be completed.
+Rochdale and Cambridge United were again the lowest-ranked teams in the round.